 Program overview

 The Master of Education (MEd) program at Lakehead University offers a unique opportunity for students to engage in advanced studies in education.
 This program is designed to meet the professional and academic goals of educators, providing a comprehensive understanding of educational research, theory, and practice.
-Students can choose from various specializations, including Educational Studies and Gerontology, allowing for a tailored educational experience.
-The program is flexible, accommodating both full-time and part-time students, and is responsive to the evolving needs of education professionals.
+Students can choose from various specializations, including Educational Studies and Gerontology, allowing for a tailored educational experience that aligns with their interests and career aspirations.
+The program is flexible, accommodating both full-time and part-time students, and is responsive to the evolving landscape of education.

 The Master of Education program at Lakehead University is structured to provide a comprehensive and flexible learning experience.
 Key features of the program include:

-• Program Length: The program can be completed in a minimum of two years for full-time students and up to four years for part-time students.
+- Program Length: The program can be completed in a minimum of six terms (2 years) for full-time students and up to twelve terms (4 years) for part-time students.

-• Available routes include Thesis, Portfolio, or Course options, allowing students to select the path that best suits their academic and professional aspirations.
+- Available routes include Thesis, Portfolio, or Course options, allowing students to choose the path that best suits their learning style and professional goals.

-• Courses are offered both on-campus and online, providing flexibility in learning.
+- Courses are available both on-campus and online, providing flexibility in scheduling and learning environments.

-This program is designed to accommodate a wide range of interests and professional backgrounds, ensuring that all students can find a path that aligns with their career goals.
+This program is designed to accommodate a wide range of interests and professional backgrounds, making it an excellent choice for those looking to advance their careers in education.

 Featured Experiences